abelsj60/my-site/app/data/reveries/11-03-19-surf-click-sync.md

 How do you keep state in sync in React?

-Bit of a trick question, right?
-After all, you often split state between many components.
-This can be nice, as it’s often easier to understand what’s going on when you only have to think of a few things at a time.
-But, there’s inevitably some app-wide state that needs to be tracked.
+Trick question, right?
+State's often split between several components.

+This can be nice.
+It’s often easier to understand what's up when you only have to remember a couple things at a time.
+But, I find some app-wide state's usually kicking around, too.
-It’s often handled in React’s componentDidUpdate lifestyle hook.
-Nothing wrong with that, that’s what it’s there for.
-Still, for my purposes (this site) I found it to be a bit of a drag.

-Avoiding infinite loops in componentDidMount by constantly adding conditionals to it eventually became confusing.

-So I came up with an alternate approach.
-My users navigate the site via React Router’s Link component.
-(It’s actually a custom version of it, but let’s leave that for another day.)

-I took advantage of this.
+It’s often updated in componentDidUpdate(), where infinite loops loom.
+The fix?
+Block updates after the first.
+So, if 1 is added to 1, stop the updates when 1 hits 2.
+I did this initially to keep the app state in sync as users navigate.

+But it was confusing.
+So I did something else.

+Visitors navigate the site via links.
+So I said, "self" — because a friend says I should say "self" when recounting personal adventures — why can't we use the link to trigger resets?

+Great idea, I responded.
+Here goes:

-I [modified](https://github.com/abelsj60/jamesabels.net/blob/master/app/shared/CustomLink.jsx#L68) the Link component to accept an update function via props.
+I [modified](https://github.com/abelsj60/jamesabels.net/blob/54f0b67ad19c3c36da105a58775b79cab209e41e/app/shared/CustomLink.jsx#L74) the Link component to accept an update function via props.
 It's added to the Link’s onClick handler.
-The end result is that App state stays in sync as users surf the site.
+If the ufunction exists when the Link component gets called, the app state resets itself.

+No componentDidUpdate(), no parent-child supervision, just one smooth update.

-There isn’t too much more to say about this.
-I think it’s a fairly clean idea, although, it took some work at the outset to debug some bizarre behavior.
-I can’t even remember what it was.
+It took some fancy footwork at the start to debug weirdness, I don't even remember what it was.
+But it works and I like it because I can forget it.

 -j